Cross Country Skiing

 |Highlights:||The Black Hills have four major cross-country ski areas with designated trails and two state parks with cross-country ski trails.|

-Hills National Forest has four areas that have been designated with
+Hills National Forest has four areas that have been

 cross-country ski trails.
 They are: